antoniogarrote/rdfstore-js/README.md

 To use the library in a node.js application, there is available a [package](http://search.npmjs.org/#/rdfstore) that can be installed using the NPM package manager:

     $npm install rdfstore

+The library can be used as a persistent RDF store using MongoDB as the backend.
+An instance of MongoDB must be running in order to use this version of the store.

 It is also possible to use rdfstore-js in a web application being executed in a browser.
 There is [minimized version](https://raw.github.com/antoniogarrote/rdfstore-js/master/dist/browser/rdf_store_min.js) of the library in a single Javascript file that can be linked from a HTML document.
 There is also a [minimized and gunzipped version](https://raw.github.com/antoniogarrote/rdfstore-js/master/dist/browser/rdf_store_min.js) available.
 Both versions have been compiled using Google's Closure Javascript compiler.
 The persistent versions can be found [here (min)](https://raw.github.com/antoniogarrote/rdfstore-js/master/dist/browser_persistent/rdf_store_min.js).